a327ex/www/content/posts/cons_compassion.md

 ### Vulnerability to sociopaths

 The other main problem the highly agreeable have is that they're very vulnerable to actual predators, especially the ones that can convincingly mask themselves as prey, such as the more apt sociopaths, the kind you see in movies.

-The most common type of sociopath is just someone who's very impulsive and exploitative but who lacks the intelligence or just overall capacity to deceive people too much, so they just resort to more primitive types of coercion.
+The most common type of sociopath is just someone who's very impulsive and exploitative but who lacks the intelligence or overall capacity to deceive people too much, so they just resort to more primitive types of coercion.
 Those people are easy enough to identify and stay away from.

 But the ones that most people think of, the cold calculating evil genius types, those are more rare, but they're still around enough to matter, and the easiest people for them to manipulate and deceive are naive highly agreeable types who think that people are generally good and that if they do bad things it's just because of their circumstances, or how they were brought up, or such similar excuses.

 Paradoxically, even though the highly compassionate have a tendency towards dividing people into prey vs. predators, they have a very hard time doing so for people who don't have the usual predator tells.

 What routinely happens is that someone highly naive and agreeable goes through life without meeting anyone like this, but eventually they do, realize they've been had in some really nasty way, realize that there are *evil* people in the world who are just born this way, and then either have some kind of mental breakdown or have to spend a lot of time in therapy coping with this fact, since it basically upends how they view people generally.

 This in turn makes their prey vs. predator system overly sensitive and they're now more likely to overcompensate and to too easily identify people as predators, even when they're just normal people who are disagreeing with them or who have a different worldview.